fbpx

 Invented in the 1950’s by a Kiwi farmer, the jet boat is propelled by shooting water out the back.
 Being that it doesn’t have propellers like a traditional water vessel, jet boats are able to navigate shallow rivers that would otherwise be impassable.

 Taking a jet boat ride is a classic Queenstown activity and there are a number of places you go: Shotover River, Skippers Canyon and Dart River to name a few.
-The jet boats are known to go fast and whip around turns, making for an adrenalin-pumping ride.
+The jet boats are known to go fast and whip around turns, making for an adrenaline-pumping ride.

 We didn’t go on a proper jet boat tour, but instead got to ride on one during a visit to a bird sanctuary.
 We were actually surprised by how fun it was!